Some facts and figures

 Why don't they just stay where they land?

-Like most people, refugees want to live where they think they are most likely to get support, accommodation and jobs.
+Like most of us, refugees want to live where they think they are most likely to get support, accommodation and jobs.
 Many factors drive where they decide they want to live…

 - Countries where they have family or friends.